sebanalysis/sidey/_posts/2022-11-13-masculinity.md

 >Those that are excluded get appropriately angry and resentful and turn against the institutions, the professional companies, the forms of expertise, the schools that people on the outside correctly think are underwriting their disadvantage and exclusion.
 A populist like trump exploits that class resentment.
 Trump inherited a lot of money, but is not part of this system of training, education and professional certification that people correctly see as the principle source of their exclusion.
 Not his inheritance.
 > All the doctors and lawyers and bankers and CEOs and elite managers, who are training their kids and getting them into the best schools and buying houses in the best neighbourhoods and getting them into the best colleges is what keeps most Americans down.

-But on top of the purely economic wound, unlike mid-ce